 The Mississippi State Department of Education has discontinued the Regional Reading Fair; however, the Jackson Public School District will conduct an in-district reading fair for the 2024- 2025 school year.

 The purpose of the Jackson Public Schools Reading Fair is to provide students an opportunity to highlight their favorite book using a storyboard or various media source display.
-The Jackson Public Schools Reading and participating in a reading fair.
+The Jackson Public Schools Reading Fair Guidelines provides Reading Fair coordinators, students, and parents with directions for conducting and participating in a reading fair.
 These guidelines and resources must be used when submitting information for all competitions.